Skip to content

 Protein family

-GFP family
+Belongs to the GFP family

 Function

 Energy-transfer acceptor.
 Its role is to transduce the blue chemiluminescence of the protein aequorin into green fluorescent light by energy transfer.
-Fluoresces in vivo upon receiving energy from the Ca(2+)-activated photoprotein aequorin.
+Fluoresces in vivo upon receiving energy from the Ca(2+)-activated photoprotein aequorin

 Structure